Rydenxr/Rydenxr/README.md

 # 💫 About Me:
-Hello.
+Hi.
 This is Francisco Andrade, a passionate Systems Engineer with a solid experience in backend development.
 With 4 years of experience in the industry, I've worked on a variety of projects, each with its own challenges and learnings.

 My focus has always been to create efficient and scalable solutions that address real-world problems.
 I firmly believe in the value of good software design and the importance of good coding practices.
 I strive to write clean and maintainable code, and I enjoy working in teams where I can learn from others and share my own experiences.